 Wrap yourself up in a book.
 If you’re not going to explore winter outside, explore it through literature!
 I’m currently re-reading The Snow Child by Eowyn Ivey, where the beautiful depictions of snow sound so much better than the view outside my window.
 Next on the list is If On a Winter’s Night a Traveller by Italo Calvino.

 While you’re at it, make a cup of tea.
 Tea can be especially soothing in the colder months, and it’s a great way to perk up your mind while relaxing your body!
-The Toronto Tea Festival is a warm respite at this time of year, and it may inspire you to explore some new blends or discover a specialty supplier here in the city.
+The Toronto Tea Festival is a warm respite at the start of each year, and it may inspire you to explore some new blends or discover a specialty supplier here in the city.

 If a getaway isn’t in the books this year, look up your dream destination, divide by 12, and figure out how much you need to save each month to make it happen at this time next year.
 Future You deserves a break!